E-D-Richard/budget-tracker-webbapp/README.md

 ### ToDo

-- begin using js math library to prevent known js math bugs (use same library used in BizzBuzzCalc project)
 - make replits to preserve all the form related helper functions that handles zero's in forms
 - add a feature in settings where a user can change to their preferred currency symbol and set default to USD
 - add a feature in settings where a user can change to what decimal point they want round off to in budget forms and in newTrans form